Lake Superior Photography Workshop for Women | October 4-7, 2026

 • Composition training that transforms how you see

-🏔️ Premium Location Access ($400+ value)
+2. Premium Location Access ($400+ value)

 • Exclusive guided access to Lake Superior's best photography locations

-• Scouting expertise you'd spend years learning on your own
+• Scouting expertise you would spend years learning on your own

 • Permission-based access to Rock Island Lodge property and shoreline

-🍽️ All Meals Included ($300+ value)
+3. All Meals Included ($300+ value)

-• Day 4 breakfast before departure
+• Day 1 dinner through Day 4 breakfast

 • Dietary restrictions accommodated

-🏡 Exclusive Workshop Space ($200+ value)
+4. Exclusive Workshop Space ($200+ value)

-• Private use of Rock Island Lodge for image reviews and instruction
+• Private use of Rock Island Lodge for image reviews

-• No public distractions, no interruptions
+• No public distractions or interruptions

-• Dedicated workspace for laptop editing sessions
+• Dedicated workspace for editing sessions

-• Comfortable gathering space for evening critiques and connection
+• Comfortable gathering space for evening instruction

 • Women-only psychological safety built in

-👭 Community That Becomes Your Backbone (Priceless)
+5. Community That Becomes Your Backbone (Priceless)

 • Accountability partners for your next solo photography adventure

-• Your people—finally
+• Your people, finally

-🎒 Solo Adventure Preparation ($300+ value)
+6. Solo Adventure Preparation ($300+ value)

 • Safety considerations for solo photography adventures